Weakly Inhomogeneous models for the Low-Redshift Universe: The Lifshitz-Khalatnikov quasi-isotropic solution for high-redshift radiation universes

-The \emph{Lifshitz-Khalatnikov} quasi-isotropic solution \cite{LifKal}, is a generalization of the \emph{FRW} cosmology \cite{Friedmann}, in which a certain degree of inhomogeneity, and so anisotropy, is introduced.\\ The inhomogeneity of space, is reflected to the presence of three phisically arbitrary functions of the coordinates in the metric of the system.\\ In a isotropic solution, isotropy and homogeneity implies the vanishing of the off-diagonal metric components $g_{0 \alpha}$, while if isotropy and homogeneity assumption are dropped, is always possible to move to a frame where the previous condition may be imposed.\\ To do so, must be defined a \emph{Synchronous reference frame} \cite{Sync}, with the following choice for the metric tensor : \\
+The \emph{Lifshitz-Khalatnikov} quasi-isotropic solution \cite{Lifshitz:1963ps}, is a generalization of the \emph{FRW} cosmology \cite{Friedmann}, in which a certain degree of inhomogeneity, and so anisotropy, is introduced.
+The inhomogeneity of space is reflected to the presence of three phisically arbitrary functions of the coordinates in the metric of the system.

+In an isotropic solution, isotropy and homogeneity implies the vanishing of the off-diagonal metric components $g_{0 \alpha}$, while if isotropy and homogeneity assumption are dropped, it is always possible to move to a frame where the previous condition may be imposed.
+To do so, we must define a \emph{Synchronous reference frame} \cite{Landau:1982dva}, with the following choice for the metric tensor:

-\\ such that the metric reduces to the form : \\
+such that the metric reduces to the form:

-\\ where the term $h_{\alpha \beta}$, is called \emph{Trimetric}, and represent the pure spatial component of the metric.\\ The original \emph{Lifshitz-Khalatnikov} model, was developed for a pure radiation universe,\\ and for the ultrarelativistic matter, the \emph{equation of state} reads as $P = \rho/3$, while the trimetric $h_{\alpha \beta}$ is linear in $t$ at the first order.\\ When searching for a quasi-isotropic extension of the \emph{Robertson-Walker} geometry, the metric should be expandable in integer powers of $t$, asymptotically as $t \rightarrow 0$, following the Taylor-like expansion: \\
+where the term $h_{\alpha \beta}$, is called \emph{Trimetric}, and represent the pure spatial component of the metric.
+In equation \eqref{eq:equation2.2}, as well as for the rest of the paper, we will work with \emph{natural units} \cite{Hsu:2011mf} by imposing $c=1$.

+The original \emph{Lifshitz-Khalatnikov} model was developed for a pure radiation universe, and for the ultrarelativistic matter, the \emph{equation of state} reads as $P = \rho/3$, while the trimetric $h_{\alpha \beta}$ is linear in $t$ at the first order.

+When searching for a quasi-isotropic extension of the \emph{Robertson-Walker} geometry, the metric should be expandable in integer powers of $t$, asymptotically as $t \rightarrow 0$, following the Taylor-like expansion:

-\\ It may be observed, that $t_{0}$ is an arbitrary time that satisfies the condition $t << t_{0}$, while the existence of the cosmologic singularity implies the vanishing of the $0$ order term of the series.\\ For the following analysis of the model, only the first two terms of the series will be considered, so by defining : \\
+It might be observed, that $t_{0}$ is an arbitrary time that satisfies the condition $t << t_{0}$, while the existence of the cosmologic singularity implies the vanishing of the $0$ order term of the series.
+For the following analysis of the model, only the first two terms of the series will be considered, so by defining:

-\\ it is possible to write : \\
+it is possible to write:

-\\ After a suitable rescaling, and introducing the adimensional time $\tilde{t} = t/t_{0}$, the trimetric gets the form : \\
+After a suitable rescaling, and introducing the adimensional time $\tilde{t} = t/t_{0}$, the trimetric gets the form: